Andrews54757/SVG-Daltonizer/README.md

 ## Usage

-Demo available in `./demo/`.
+Demo available in `./demo/` [Live on Github Pages](https://andrews54757.github.io/SVG-Daltonizer/demo/).
 Use `SVGDaltonizer.mjs` to generate new svg filters.

 ```js
 import { DaltonizerTypes, SVGDaltonizer } from "./SVGDaltonizer.mjs";